Tuthuyvongan/Tuthuyvongan/README.md

 ## 👋 Hi, I'm Anh Thu 👋

 - I’m Anh Thu, currently based in Vietnam.
-I’ve had the opportunity to work with a variety of technologies including SQL, MySQL, Expo, React Native.
+I’ve had the opportunity to work with a variety of technologies including SQL, MySQL, Expo, React Native, JavaScript, and C#.NET.

 - 👨‍💻 All of my projects are available at [here](https://github.com/Tuthuyvongan?tab=repositories).